Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 Leather-match is a combination of real leather with vinyl or other faux leathers.

-The real leather used is generally the cheapest available top grain leather.
+The real leather used for leather match is the cheapest available “corrected” top grain leather.

 The dyed hide is then embossed (engraved) with an artificial grain pattern that is identical to a matching vinyl (or faux leather.)

-After a few years, the real leather will tend to stretch at a different rate than the vinyl.
-This can cause seams to open.
+After a few years, the real leather stretches or contracts at a different rate than the vinyl.

 Leather types and sub-types